Kitich Forest Camp

 At night, the atmosphere is magical, and the glade is lit for guests to observe the cautious trail of nocturnal visitors, including Melanistic (black-coated) leopard, elephant, bushbuck, and buffalo – all of which come to drink and hunt by the river.

-With just six tents situated under a dense tree canopy, overlooking the stunning Ngeng River, this camp is a low-key classic.
+With just eight tents situated under a dense tree canopy, overlooking the stunning Ngeng River, this camp is a low-key classic.
 At Kitich, we provide old fashioned safari comforts, including soft & fresh linen, comfortable double beds, iced drinks, and gracious dining – all in a wonderfully peaceful setting.

 Safari Tents